-Why experts say drop your BANT sales process & other sales methodologies
+Why experts say drop your BANT sales process

 Only 10 percent of organizations use the traditional BANT sales process to qualify leads and are now turning to other sales methods.